gripped/MK808-headless-nand-3.0.8-rk3066/README.md

 cat /proc/mtd  <br>

-should show mtd partition.
+should show the mtd partitions.
 If not its not working , figure it out. <br>

 mkfs.ext4 /dev/mtdblock9 <br>

-mount /dev/mtdblock9 mnt <br>
+mount /dev/mtdblock9 /mnt <br>

 rsync -avx / /mnt <br>